zoemanko/CuckooHash/README.md

 # CuckooHash
-A class for the data structure, Cuckoo Hash.
+Implementation of a Cuckoo Hash.
 Imports from BitHash.py, credit to Alan J. Broder.
 Created testing code for the cuckoo hash